Multi-Level Approach to Preventing the Spread of COVID-19

 In addition to the guidelines for vaccinated and unvaccinated individuals, other specific guidelines may be imposed regardless of vaccine status.
 Those include the following:

-- Until at least the end of the fall semester, facial coverings are required for all indoor university events that involve the public, students or uncontrolled mixing and during outdoor events of more than 250 people that involve uncontrolled mixing.
+- Until at least the end of the spring semester, facial coverings are required for all indoor university events that involve the public, students or uncontrolled mixing and during outdoor events of more than 250 people that involve uncontrolled mixing.
 Facial coverings are also required during attendance at mega events (such as those with more than 1,000 people in attendance during athletic competitions, events or concerts), whether the event occurs indoors or outdoors.

 - Facial coverings may be required under California Department of Health regulations in specific settings such as healthcare practices and childcare centers.

 Practice Cough Etiquette, Good Hygiene and Cleanliness

 Each of us has a personal responsibility to help stop the spread of any illness, including COVID-19.
 Three COVID-19 vaccines have been authorized for use in the United States, Pfizer/BioNTech, Moderna mRNA and Johnson & Johnson.
 The best way to prevent illness is to avoid being exposed.
 The following practices will help you avoid contracting the virus.